-If you’re a sponsor, and you’re still hooked on this visibility thing, please do us all a favour and join us in 2011.
+If you’re a sponsor, and you’re still hooked on this visibility thing, please do us all a favour and raise your game.
 Use the marketing scope afforded you, as the pre-eminent sponsor, to do amazing things for your target markets, for the fans, for your staff.
 Don’t sit back and hope naming rights works for you, work naming rights so it achieves your specific objectives – changing people’s perceptions and behaviours – with your specific target markets.

 For all you need to know about sponsorship sales and servicing, you may want to get a copy of The Sponsorship Seeker’s Toolkit 4th Edition.
 You may also be interested in my latest white paper, “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.

 If you need additional assistance, I offer sponsorship consulting and strategy sessions, sponsorship training, and sponsorship coaching.
 I also offer a comprehensive sponsorship capacity-building service for large, diverse, and decentralised organisations.

 Please feel free to drop me a line to discuss.